marco-wilhelm/marco-wilhelm.github.io/index.md

 ## Publications

+0. **Splitting Techniques for Conditional Belief Bases in the Context of c-Representations**
+   <ins>Marco Wilhelm</ins>, Meliha Sezgin, Gabriele Kern-Isberner, Jonas Haldimann, Christoph Beierle, and Jesse Heyninck.
+   _Proceedings of the 18th European Conference on Logics in Artificial Intelligence (JELIA), 2023_
 0. **Integrating Linear Arithmetic Constraints Into Conditional Maximum Entropy Reasoning**
    <ins>Marco Wilhelm</ins>.
    _Proceedings of the 20th International Conference on Principles of Knowledge Representation and Reasoning (KR), 2023_